Apply Now

 DETAILS

 This course builds on population health nursing concepts focusing on care management for the moderate risk individual with multiple chronic health conditions.
 Students will demonstrate professional role development, clinical judgement, and the use of humanistic/scientific principles and research as the basis of compassionate and culturally respectful nursing care.
 Students learn to manage disease care, conduct interdisciplinary practice, and provide patient education and advocacy through secondary and tertiary care interventions for individuals, families, and aggregates.
 The clinical practicum offers opportunities to practice health promotion and restorative nursing care.
-Experiences promote integration of the nursing process, including prioritization, professional communication, delegation, advocacy, and leadership.
-Students will analyze research and evidence based practice.
+Experiences promote integration of the nursing process, including prioritization, professional communication, delegations, advocacy, and leadership.
+Students will analyze research and evidence-based practice.

 Prerequisites & Corequisites: View here